Kawasaki Lakota 300 Specs, Top Speed and Information

 Can I race a Kawasaki Lakota 300?

-While the Lakota 300 was fun to ride it did suffer from some annoyances on the performace side.
+While the Lakota 300 was fun to ride it did suffer from some annoyances on the performance side.
 For example, tall riders found the distance between the seat and foot pegs to be too short.
 Others had trouble with the reverse starter.
 The rear rack was too close to the seat for other riders, and still others found the shift lever too short.
 All of those complaints aside, overall, the Lakota 300 was, and still is, a very enjoyable ride.
 Dual use ATVs like the Lakota 300 compromise on handling ability enough that if you are wanting a racer there are better options.
 Remember, the Lakota 300 is heavier than your average sports ATV of the same class.

 Does it perform well on the farm?

 Yes, Kawasaki made sure to retain all of the utility functionality in their Lakota 300 model and it handles light to moderate chores well.
 The Lakota 300 is officially a mid-sized SUV according to Kawasaki.
-Racks, gearing and tire size are very suitable for carrying loads and ground clearance is not an issue for yard work on the lakota 300.
+Racks, gearing and tire size are very suitable for carrying loads and ground clearance is not an issue for yard work on the Lakota 300.
 Personally I enjoy tossing a fishing rod on the back and going down the winding path to the stream every once in a while.
 It's short wheelbase makes cornering on tight trails a breeze.

 Overall the Lakota 300 by Kawasaki is a reliable ATV when properly maintained, I wouldn't hesitate to pick up another one if a good offer comes along.
 Parts are relatively cheap and available online still and the engine runs smoothly through all kinds of tough situations.
 If I was to compare it to another ATV I think the Yamaha Blaster is a close competitor.
 If you've owned a Blaster you already know how fun those are!